In this guide

 How to Use This in Practice

-- Before committing to any trade, establish your probability estimate FIRST
+- Before committing capital, establish your probability forecast FIRST

-- Determine break-even probability (this equals the market price)
+- Determine the break-even probability (which mirrors the market price)

-- If your estimate exceeds break-even by more than the spread: strong buy opportunity
+- If your forecast exceeds break-even by more than the bid-ask spread: strong opportunity

-- If your estimate falls below break-even: contemplate purchasing NO shares instead
+- If your forecast falls short of break-even: examine NO shares as an alternative

-- If your estimate aligns closely with break-even: pass — insufficient advantage
+- If your forecast aligns closely with break-even: abstain — edge is insufficient

 Position Size Calculator